 Serious Incident Reporting.

-The Executive Director or his or her designee must provide a report in a form and format prescribed by EOAI to the EOAI Assisted Living Residence Certification Unit for any Serious Incident as defined in 651 CMR 12.02 occurring at the Residence.
+The Executive Director or their designee must provide a report in a form and format prescribed by EOAI to the EOAI Assisted Living Residence Certification Unit for any Serious Incident as defined in 651 CMR 12.02 occurring at the Residence.
 The Residence additionally must perform an incident investigation which may include, but is not limited to, determining whether any Resident has been harmed or placed at risk of harm and take appropriate action to treat the Resident, which may include sending the Resident to a healthcare facility for a medical evaluation or removing the risk of harm.

-If a Resident has been harmed or placed at risk of harm, the Residence must notify the Resident, invoked Health Care Proxy, Resident Representative, or Legal Representative, if applicable.
+If a Resident has been harmed or placed at risk of harm, the Residence must notify the Resident, Health Care Agent, Resident Representative, or Legal Representative, if applicable.

 Any incident involving theft must be reported to local law enforcement.